AQUINAS ALUMNUS HONORED FOR WORK WITH NON-PROFITS

 The foundation’s board members will be travelling to Kenya in June 2010 to evaluate projects and explore future opportunities; Bw’Ombongi hopes to one day help provide services such as a health clinic and a community library for Manga District.
 “I’m a dreamer,” Bw’Ombongi said, but it’s undeniable that this alumnus has already realized significant success helping displaced and impoverished individuals.

 While the need for funds for the OVDF are especially great, both non-profits welcome private or organizational donations, which are tax-deductible (both organizations are 501(c)(3) tax-exempt).
-To donate or volunteer, please visit westmirefugee.org and openingvillagedoors.org.
-Fred can be reached at email@example.com.
+To donate or volunteer, please visit westmirefugee.org.
+Fred can be reached at firstname.lastname@example.org.
 Donations for OVDF can also be mailed directly to: Opening Village Doors Foundation; 1460 Houseman Avenue; Grand Rapids, MI 49505.